 About the project

 The SOLBAT project makes up one of the Faraday Institution's 4 parallel 'Fast Start' projects.
-Started in March 2018 and recently extended until April 2023 it is a collaboration lead by The University of Oxford, with five other university partners and nine industrial partners, to break down the barriers that are preventing the progression to market of solid-state batteries, that should be lighter and safer, meaning cost savings and less reliance on cooling systems.
+Started in March 2018 and recently extended until April 2023 it is a collaboration led by The University of Oxford, with four other university partners and three industrial partners, to break down the barriers that are preventing the progression to market of solid-state batteries, that should be lighter and safer, meaning cost savings and less reliance on cooling systems.

 The ambition of this project is to demonstrate the feasibility of a solid state battery with performance superior to Li-ion in EV applications.
-With Oxford, university partners will include the University of Liverpool, University of Sheffield, University of Cambridge, University College London, and the University of St. Andrews.
+With Oxford, university partners include the University of Liverpool, University of Sheffield, University of Warwick and University College London

 We have identified the four major barriers facing all-solid-state batteries where a lack of fundamental understanding is blocking progress.